Skip to main content

 Episode 2: North Carolina Zoo

-Experts at the North Carolina Zoo reveal how decomposition plays a big role in caring for plants and animals.
+Experts George Adams and Kathy Osborne at the North Carolina Zoo reveal how decomposition plays a big role in caring for plants and animals.

 Episode 3: North Carolina Agricultural and Technical State University

-An experiment about power and energy leads the kids to a virtual visit with an electrical engineer at NC A&T.
+An experiment about power and energy leads the kids to a virtual visit with electrical engineer Daryl "DJ" Riley Jr. at NC A&T.

 Episode 4: Sarah P. Duke Gardens

-Experts at Sarah P. Duke Gardens show the kids how acids affect soil and can even change the color of flowers.
+Experts Liani Yirka and Jason Holmes at Sarah P. Duke Gardens show the kids how acids affect soil and can even change the color of flowers.

 Episode 5: NC State’s Wilson College of Textiles